bhagya-lakshmi-p/RTL--DESIGN-USING--VERILOG-WITH-SKY130-TECHNOLOGY-/README.md

       .Labs on Synthesis-Simulation mismatch for blocking statement

-If case, forloop and for generate
+Day5-If case, for loop and for generate
       .If case construct

       .Labs on incomplete If case